Explaining Real Estate Investment Trusts (REITs)

-Public Non Traded REITs are not available on an exchange, although they are registered with the U.S. Securities and Exchange Commission (SEC).
+Public Non-Traded REITs are not available on an exchange, although they are registered with the U.S. Securities and Exchange Commission (SEC).
 You can purchase them from a broker who actively participates in this type of REIT.
-Drawbacks to Public Non Traded REITs are a lack of liquidity and they’re harder to value.
+Drawbacks to Public Non-Traded REITs are a lack of liquidity and they’re harder to value.

 Because they’re unlisted (hence, the “private”) Private REITs are also hard to value and trade.
 They’re generally exempt from SEC regulation and registration, and they typically don’t have as many disclosure requirements.
 All of this makes them much more difficult to evaluate in terms of how they perform.
-As a result, Private REITs are more risky and less attractive to many investors.
+As a result, Private REITs are riskier and less attractive to many investors.

 REITs Average Return

-While actual rate of return will vary based on numerous factors, in 2019 the following returns were seen from Equity and mREITs:
+While the actual rate of return will vary based on numerous factors, in 2019 the following returns were seen from Equity and mREITs:

 - Equity REITs - 28.7%